Alex I Askaroff

 should so begin—

-JP’s tale begins with the happy royal family wanting a baby and then, when the day arrives, all hell breaks loose as the evil fairy queen hears the news, brought by one of her crows.
+JP’s tale begins with the happy royal family wanting a baby and then, when the day arrives, all hell breaks loose as the evil fairy queen hears the news, brought to her by one of her crows.

 In a minute she is mounted and scudding away,